Stack and Heap Memory in C# with Examples

 In the 3rd statement, we have created an object of SomeClass.
-When the 3rd statement is executed, it internally creates a pointer on the stack memory and the actual object is stored in a different memory location called as Heap memory.
-The Heap memory location does not track running memory.
+When the 3rd statement is executed, it internally creates a pointer on the stack memory and the actual object is stored in a different memory location called Heap memory.
+The heap memory location does not track running memory.
 Heap is used for dynamic memory allocation.
 For better understanding please have a look at the below image.

-Note: The reference pointers are allocated on stack.
-The statement, SomeClass cls1 does not allocate any memory for an instance of SomeClass, it only allocates a variable with the name cls1 in the stack and set its value to null.
+Note: The reference pointers are allocated on the stack.
+The statement, SomeClass cls1 does not allocate any memory for an instance of SomeClass, it only allocates a variable with the name cls1 in the stack and sets its value to null.
 The time it hits the new keyword, it allocates on the memory in the heap.

 What happens when the method completes its execution?

 When the three statements are executed, then the control will exist from the method.
-When it passes the end control i.e. the end curly brace “}”, it will clear all the memory variables which are created on stack.
-It will de-allocated the memory in ‘LIFO’ fashion from the stack.
+When it passes the end control i.e. the end curly brace “}”, it will clear all the memory variables which are created on the stack.
+It will de-allocate the memory in ‘LIFO’ fashion from the stack.
 For better understanding please have a look at the below image.

 It will not de-allocate the heap memory.
 Later, the heap memory will be de-allocated by the garbage collector.
 Now you may have one question in your mind is why two types of memory, can’t we just allocate everything on just one memory type?

 Why do we have two types of memory?

 As we know, in C#, the primitive data types such as int, double, bool, etc. they just hold a single value.
 On the other hand, the reference data types or object data types are complex i.e. an object data type or reference data type can have reference to other objects as well as other primitive data types.